pippim/pippim.github.io/programs/iothings.md

 for viewing movies and YouTube.
 On the Sony TV you can see that YouTube is currently running.

-The TCL TV is 4K which allows four screen sizes of full HD.
+The TCL Google TV is 4K which allows four screen sizes of full HD.
 Consequently this TV is where most of the work is done.
 You can comfortably have 10 windows open on a 4K screen.
 This is also a good monitor for stashing all your Desktop Icons for Shortcuts.
 The program `iconic` is used to move desktop icons to the middle monitor.

+To communicate with the Google TV you need to enable Android Developer mode.
+See
+[How to Set Up and Use ADB on Android TV 🔗](https://www.makeuseof.com/how-to-use-adb-on-android-tv/ "Turn on Google TV ADB (Android Debug Bridge)"){:target="_blank"}.
+On March 30, 2023 work has begun to automatically power off the TCL Google (Secondary) TV when the Sony (Primary) TV remote is powered off.
+Use:

+- `sudo apt install abd` To install *Android Bridge Debug*
+- `abd connect 192.168.0.21` to connect TV at IP address 21.
+- `adb shell input keyevent 26` to turn off the TV.

 The Alienware 17" laptop screen is where the file manager, web browser and music player playlist windows reside.